jacobjiggler/PayTheArtist/README.md

 PayTheArtist
 ============

-Website and applet allowing consumers to pay artists directly with suggestions based on their personal files.
+Website and applet allowing supporters to donate to artists directly with suggestions based on their personal files.